| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 number of lorries carrying earth along the Abridge Road was also raised

+together with parking problems within the village.
 Forty eight men were present in the Theydon Bois Baptist Church Hall

-for the first 2004/2005 meeting of the popular Theydon Bois Mens
+for the first 2004/2005 meeting of the popular Theydon Bois Men’s

 Forum.
 The speaker was Chris Pond, the librarian at the House of Commons,